Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Notes

 This was a short and level walk, which was just as well considering the hot and clammy weather.
-I only took a 1-litre water bottle with me, which was obviously not enough.
+I only took a one-litre water bottle with me, which was obviously not enough.
 Fortunately I knew that there would be plenty of refreshments stops en route, and so it turned out.
 It was the hottest weather that I have had to walk in so far this year, and fortunately I coped with it very well.
 It is in weather like this that the advantages of good base layers becomes very obvious, as at the end of my walk the only sweat on my body was at the top of my shoulders where the rucksack straps sit.
 My back, front and sides were all dry, which shows how well the base layer transports moisture away from the skin.

 Although not very dramatic, the scenery the walk passes through is quite nice and varied.
 At the start the canal passes through the centre of Nottingham, which is of course fairly built up.
 However, as is common with canals in built up areas, it is not long before greenery starts encroaching and it becomes easier to forget that you are in a city.
 It certainly beats road walking, which in cities can be a real pain, both on the feet and on your nerves as drivers constantly speed past you.